TL;DR

 Safe proteins: Tofu, mock duck (seitan), or extra vegetables.

-- Stir-fried morning glory / water spinach (verify no oyster sauce)
+- Stir-fried morning glory (verify no oyster sauce)

-- Pad Thai (request no fish sauce — use soy sauce instead)
+- Pad Thai — ask for no fish sauce (soy sauce substitute)

-- Green, red, yellow, panang curries (ask about shrimp paste in the curry paste)
+- Green, red, yellow, panang curries — ask about shrimp paste in the curry base

-- Tom Kha and Tom Yum soups (request no fish sauce, no shrimp)
+- Tom Kha and Tom Yum soups — no fish sauce, no shrimp

-Watch out for: Certain curry pastes contain shrimp paste (kapi).
-At authentic Thai restaurants, ask specifically about the curry paste, not just the broth.
+Watch out for: Shrimp paste (kapi) in curry pastes.
+At authentic spots, always ask specifically about the curry paste base, not just the broth.

 Why Minneapolis Has Strong Vegan Thai Options

-Minneapolis's Thai food scene benefits from the large Hmong and Southeast Asian communities in the Twin Cities metro, which support a range of authentic Thai and Lao restaurants.
-That community also overlaps with Buddhist food traditions — many Thai restaurants in the metro are comfortable with vegan requests because plant-based cooking is already part of the cultural context.
+Minneapolis's Thai food scene benefits from the large Hmong and Southeast Asian communities in the Twin Cities metro.
+That community also connects to Buddhist food traditions where plant-based cooking is already culturally embedded — making it easier to find Thai kitchens that don't treat vegan requests as an inconvenience.

 Frequently Asked Questions